What Is HDR?

 VESA 400 through to VESA 1000 certify that a display can handle HDR with a peak brightness the same as the nomenclature suggests, while HDR10 and Dolby Vision, have slightly different specifications.
 HDR10 specifies the 10-bit color, as well as high brightness and strong contrast, where Dolby Vision can handle up to 12-bit color, for a significantly broader color spectrum support.

 A successor to HDR10, HDR10+ also implements dynamic metadata.
-Both it and Dolby Vision can adjust the strength of HDR's color and contrast enhancement on a frame by frame basis, making for a much richer image, no matter what it is.
+Both it and Dolby Vision can adjust the strength of HDR's color and contrast enhancement on a frame-by-frame basis, making for a much richer image, no matter what it is.

 What is HDR?